Money Jam is a competition designed to change how young New Zealanders think about managing their money.

 Money Jam entries should only be submitted by teachers and you must be registered for Sorted in Schools to enter.

-Check out these tips for some inspiration to help your students’ entries shine and remember to include all the things our judges are looking for!
+Check out these tips to help your students’ entries shine and remember to include all the things our judges are looking for!

 Entries will be judged based on the following criteria:

-Submit your entry for the chance to win 1 of 2 events to the value of $5,000 each, plus spot prizes of 5 x $500 Rebel Sport and 5 x $500 Rockshop vouchers.
+Submit your entry for the chance to win 1 of 2 events to the value of $2,500 each, plus have Brain Busters hosts Chris Kirk and Mikey Falesiu from TVNZ 2 attend as special guests.

 Students are encouraged to work in small groups, so teachers can submit multiple entries from the same class.
 You’ll be asked if you would like to upload more submissions after you upload your first entry to Money Jam.